 Due to the programme's positive reception and New College's continuing commitment to outreach, Step Up has expanded significantly in each year since its inception.

-We are delighted that in 2019/20, we will now be working with 30 partner schools from all across the country:
+We are delighted that in 2019/20, we will now be working with 30 partner schools from across England and Wales:

 Joined in 2017/18: